 We account for our asset retirement obligations in accordance with Statement of Financial Accounting Standards No. 143, Accounting for Asset Retirement Obligations, ("SFAS 143") and FASB Interpretation No. 47, Accounting for Conditional Asset Retirement Obligations ("FIN 47").
 SFAS 143 requires us to record the fair value of an asset retirement obligation as a liability in the period a legal obligation for the retirement of tangible long-lived assets is incurred, typically at the time the assets are placed into service.
 A corresponding asset is also recorded and depreciated over the life of the asset.
 After the initial measurement, an entity would recognize changes in the amount of the liability resulting from the passage of time and revisions to either the timing or amount of estimated cash flows.
-FIN 47 clarified that the term "conditional asset retirement of the obligation are uncertain.
+FIN 47 clarified that the term "conditional asset retirement obligation", as used in SFAS No. 143, refers to a legal obligation to perform an asset retirement activity in which the timing and/or method of settlement of the obligation are uncertain.
 These conditional obligations were not previously addressed by SFAS 143.
 FIN 47 requires us to accrue the fair value of a liability for the conditional asset retirement obligation when incurred - generally upon acquisition, construction or development and/or through the normal operation of the asset.
-Uncertainty about the timing and/or method of settlement of the liability when a range of scenarios can be determined.
+Uncertainty about the timing and/or method of settlement of a conditional asset retirement should be factored into the measurement of the liability when a range of scenarios can be determined.
 FIN 47 clarifies when an entity would have sufficient information to reasonably estimate the fair value of an asset retirement obligation.